A New Probe of Gaussianity and Isotropy applied to the CMB Maps: Introduction

 If the Gaussianity assumption holds then the scaled coefficients $a_{\ell,0}/\sqrt{\widehat{C}_\ell}$ should be instances of independent mean-zero Gaussian random variables with variance close to $1$.
-To the eye this appears satisfactorily to be the situation for the $a_{\ell,0}$ from \texttt{Commander} 2015 illustrated in Figure~\ref{fig:comm_al0}.
+To the eye this appears satisfactorily to be the situation for the $a_{\ell,0}$ from \texttt{Commander} 2015 in Figure~\ref{fig:comm_al0}.

-To study the randomness of a sequence, the one-sample Kolmogorov-Smirnov test gives a quantitative measure of the null hypothesis, which in this case is that the scaled coefficients $a_{\ell,0} /\sqrt{\widehat{C}_\ell}$ are independent samples from a standard normal distribution.
+The one-sample Kolmogorov-Smirnov test gives a quantitative measure of the null hypothesis for studying the randomness of a sequence, which in this case is that the scaled coefficients $a_{\ell,0} /\sqrt{\widehat{C}_\ell}$ are independent samples from a standard normal distribution.
 It gives a $p$-value of $0.80$ for the \texttt{Commander} 2015 data in Figure~\ref{fig:comm_al0}, indicating that the null hypothesis cannot be rejected for this data set.

 To find if a sequence of similarly scaled real numbers is correlated or uncorrelated, a standard device in the world of time series is to compute the \emph{autocorrelation} for lags of $1, 2, \ldots$.
 (For a definition of autocorrelation and full information on the computation, see Section~\ref{sec:math.background}.)
-In Figure \ref{fig:comm15_autocorr} we compute the autocorrelations for the data in Figure \ref{fig:comm_al0} for all lags from $1$ up to $50$, using all the data from $\ell=2$ to $2,500 =:L$.
-(The autocorrelation for lag $0$ by definition always has the value $1$.)
+In Figure \ref{fig:comm15_autocorr} we compute the autocorrelations for the data in Figure \ref{fig:comm_al0} for all lags from $1$ up to $50$, using all the multipoles from $\ell=2$ to $1500 =:L$.\footnote{{Our choice of maximum multipole $L$ for the AC discrepancy analysis is informed by the requirement that we stay well within the range where \textit{Planck} maps are dominated by the CMB.
+Beyond $\ell \gtrsim 1600$, the \textit{Planck} maps start becoming dominated by noise~\cite{Akrami:2018vks}.
+Owing to \textit{Planck}'s scanning pattern, the noise represents an anisotropic contribution to the maps, which would manifest itself as a spurious signal in the AC discrepancy.}} (The autocorrelation for lag $0$ by definition always has the value $1$.)
 The two horizontal blue lines in Figure~\ref{fig:comm15_autocorr} are at $\pm t_L$, where

 is the $95.45\%$ confidence interval if the input data consist of iid standard normal random variables.
-If the hypothesis holds that the input data are iid normal random variables, then the autocorrelations should themselves be uncorrelated, and almost all of the autocorrelations should lie between the blue lines.
+If the hypothesis holds that the input data are iid normal random variables, the autocorrelations themselves are uncorrelated, and almost all of the autocorrelations lie between the blue lines.
 That indeed seems to be qualitatively the case for the data from \texttt{Commander} 2015 in Figure~\ref{fig:comm15_autocorr}.